belvip/hands-onjava/DataStructureTwo/SingleLinkedLists/README.md

 ### Example Output 📊
 For a list with nodes having values `Found node 9 at position : 4`, the output will be:

-This method is useful for determining the presence and position of a specific value in the `SingleLinkedList`.
+This method is useful for determining the presence and position of a specific value in the `LinkedList`.

 ### `deleteOfNode` Method 🗑️

-This method deletes a node from the `SingleLinkedList` at a specified location.
+This method deletes a node from the `LinkedList` at a specified location.

 ```java
   public void deleteOfNode(int location) { /*...*/ }